dotnet/sdk/documentation/general/torn-sdk.md

 ### Install the Framework compiler

 An alternative is simply shipping both Roslyn compilers in the Windows .NET SDK.
 This means there is no need for a `<PackageDownload>` step as the compiler is always there.
-This is a simpler build but it means that all .NET SDK installs on Windows will incease by ~6-7%.
+This is a simpler build but it means that all .NET SDK installs on Windows will increase by ~6-7%.

 ### Use the .NET Core compiler

-Instead of downloading a .NET Framework Roslyn in a torn state, the SDK could just use the .NET Core Roslyn it comes with.
+Instead of downloading a .NET Framework Roslyn in a torn state, the SDK could use the .NET Core Roslyn it comes with.
 That would have virtually no real compatibility issues.
 This has a number of disadvantages:

 1. Changes the process name from VBCSCompiler to `dotnet`.
 That seems insignificant but the process name is important as it's referenced in a lot of build scripts.
 This would be a subtle breaking change that we'd have to work with customers on.
 2. This would make Visual Studio dependent on the servicing lifetime of the .NET Core runtime in the SDK.
 That has a very different lifetime and could lead to surprising outcomes down the road.
 For example if policy removed out of support runtimes from machines it would break the Visual Studio build.